Selecting and Preparing Objects for Scanning¶

 - Position yourself to gain access to the other area

 Click Preview or press on the scanner.
 Direct the scanner at the object and practice your movements around the object, taking into account the proper Technique.

-If you wish to use the Enable automatic base removal option, first direct the scanner at the surface that supports the object.
+If you have checked the Enable automatic base removal option (it is disabled by default), then first direct the scanner at the surface that supports the object.

 Click Record to start capturing.

 Gradually move the scanner while monitoring the process in the 3D View window